abtion/guidelines/career/ladder.md

 - [ ] Does not take "all" responsibilities.
 They let their teammates take the responsibilities they care about.

 #### Technical skills
-- [ ] Breaks down complex projects into simple systems that can be effectively built and maintained by less experienced developers.
+- [ ] Has turned around highly complex projects so that less experienced developers could collaborate on them.
+They are recognized for someone who knows how to transform a legacy system into a successful project.
 - [ ] Sought out for technical guidance.
 - [ ] Anticipates technical issues at a product level and works with design to avoid them.